 The 24mm feels (and looks) like a hockey puck.
 That’s probably because there’s almost no moving parts.
 It feels sturdy in the hand, and has a metal lens mount, which adds to the feeling of build quality and durability.

-The 125g (4.4 oz) lens looks really tiny on my Canon 80D.
+The little 125g (4.4 oz) lens looks really tiny on my Canon 80D–it’s barely bigger than a body cap.
 It’s so small in fact, that another photographer once asked me why I was carrying my camera around with no lens attached!

 Accessories for the 24mm f/2.8 EFS